yingxi-kaylee/yingxi-kaylee.github.io/_pages/about.md

 I am a second-year PhD student in the [Department of Statistics & Data Science](https://statistics.yale.edu/) at Yale University, working with [Prof. Andre Wibisono](http://www.cs.yale.edu/homes/wibisono/) on theoretical analysis of machine learning algorithms, in particular for problems in sampling.

-Prior to Yale, I was an undergraduate student at Sun Yat-Sen University studying Statistics and Logic.
+Prior to Yale, I was an undergraduate student studying statistics and logic at Sun Yat-Sen University (SYSU) in Guangzhou, China.
+In Spring 2019, I spent one semester at UC Berkeley as an exchange student, studying statistics and mathematics.
 In my junior and senior years, I worked on machine learning applications in genetics with [Prof. Liming Liang](https://www.hsph.harvard.edu/liming-liang/) at Harvard University and [Prof. Yun Li](https://yunliweb.its.unc.edu/) at University of North Carolina, Chapel Hill.
+In June 2021, I graduated from SYSU with a Bachelor of Science in Statistics and a Bachelor of Philosophy in Logic.

 ## Research Interests
 * Machine learning theory
 * Sampling
-* Optimization
+* Generative modeling

 ## Publications